cubefs/cubefs_blog/blog/README.md

         coverUrl: '/images/cover/CubeFS_EC_Engine_Raft_Application_Practice.png',
         desc: 'The given text describes the CubeFS erasure coding service’s metadata management module (Blobstore/ClusterMgr), Raft algorithm practice, and daily operation recommendations.'
       },
+       {
+        title: 'Introduction to CubeFS Quota Feature',
+        filePath: 'technicalInsights/Introduction_to_CubeFS_quota_features',
+        date: '2023-11-10',
+        author: 'Yao Hu',
+        coverUrl: '/images/cover/Introduction_to_CubeFS_quota_features.png',
+        desc: 'In storage systems, quotas are a technique for managing and controlling the use of storage resources.
+They can help system administrators effectively manage storage resources, ensuring their rational allocation and utilization.'
+      },

     ]
   },
   {